A gas-surface interaction algorithm for discrete velocity methods in predicting rarefied and multi-scale flows: For Maxwell boundary model: Maxwell boundary condition for DVM framework

+The wall density $\rho_{w}$ is determined based on the no-penetration condition, ensuring that no molecules can pass through the wall:

-Since Eq. (\ref{equ28}) can be used to derive the wall incidence distribution function, the wall density can be also derived:
+By solving Eq. (\ref{eq_hf}) for the incidence distribution function, the wall density can be determined:

-\paragraph{3.2 Specular reflection boundary condition}~{}
+\subsection{Specular reflection boundary condition}

-The fundamental principle of specular reflection points out that when a gas molecule's reflection angle equals its incidence angle, it is reflected like an ideal sphere with its normal velocity component being inverted and the tangential velocity component remaining constant.
-If the discrete velocity mesh is asymmetric about the wall, it will be difficult for the reflection gas molecules to land on a particular discrete velocity mesh point for DVM.
-In this case, it is necessary to interpolate the distribution function to achieve macroscopic conservation (i.e., no mass and energy passing through the wall) and microscopic consistency.
-As shown in Fig. \ref{fig02a}, the DVS points used for the flow field are represented by the solid dots.
-Without losing generality, if the wall is horizontal (represented by the horizontal solid line in the figure), the discrete velocity point in the incident region (below the solid line) is the solid point (here, the point is the distribution function of the molecules shot at the wall), and its corresponding mirror point (corresponding to the distribution function of the mirrored reflected molecules) is the hollow point in the reflection region (above the solid line).
-Thus, the incident point $\mathbf{\xi }_{i}$ and the wall normal vector $\mathbf{n}_{w}$ can be exploited to determine the position of the mirror point $\mathbf{\xi }_{i}^{'}$ in the velocity space:
+According to the theory of specular reflection, a gas molecule reflects like an ideal sphere, preserving a constant tangential velocity component and reversing its normal velocity component when the reflection angle equals the incidence angle.
+When the discrete velocity mesh is asymmetric about the wall, it becomes challenging for the reflected gas molecules to land on a specific point within the DVM mesh.
+Therefore, interpolation methods are necessary to calculate the reflected distribution function.
+As depicted in Fig. \ref{fig02a}, solid points represent the DVS mesh points (distribution functions) used in the DVM.
+Without loss of generality, the blue solid points in the incident zone and the red hollow points in the reflection zone correspond to the incident discrete velocity points and their mirror points in the case of a oblique wall.
+The incident point $\bm{\xi }_{i}$ and the wall normal vector $\bm{n}_{w}$ can be employed to determine the position of the mirror point $\bm{\xi }_{i}^{'}$ in the velocity space: